 - Gets scared when left alone for too long

 Health and Care

-Havanese have long coat that needs daily brushing so it does not get matted.
+The Havanese has a long coat that needs daily brushing so it does not get matted.
 It also needs to be bathed frequently.
 Many owners clip the coat regularly or let a hairdresser clip it.
 This way it is easier to care for.

 Havanese love paper.
 You better keep an eye on loose paper and secure the toilet paper in the bathroom cabinet ;) Havanese dogs also like to eat at the same time as their humans.
 So they will only begin once their human starts to eat.
 Isn’t that cute?